American Indian language

 Where do the Bannocks live?

-The Bannock Indians are native people of Idaho, Oregon, and Utah.
+The Bannock Indians are native people of the Great Basin, especially what is now the state of

 How is the Bannock Indian nation organized?

-Most Bannock people today live together on a reservation in Idaho which they share
+Most Bannock people today live on the Fort Hall reservation in Idaho which they share

 Shoshone-Bannock tribe has its own government, laws,